LinkGAN: Linking GAN Latents to Pixels for Controllable Image Synthesis: Appendix

 \section{Appendix}

 This paper proposes \method that explicitly links some latent axes to a region of an image or a semantic by utilizing an easy yet powerful regularizer.
-The Appendix is organized as follows.
-We first give the implementation details of our method in~\cref{sec:implement-details}.
-Second, we give an ablation study on whether or not to use the discriminator on the perturbed images in ~\cref{sec:abla}.
-Third, more comparison results with other methods are given in~\cref{sec:more-results} to show the advantages of our method.
+In this supplementary material, we first give the implementation details of our method in~\cref{sec:implement-details}.
+Second, more results are given in~\cref{sec:more-results}, including comparisons with other methods and more quantitative and qualitative results of our methods.
+Third, we give an additional ablation study in~\cref{sec:abla} besides the one offered in the main text, \textit{i.e.}, the problem of image inconsistency after resampling.
+At last, we give some discussions in~\cref{sec:conclusion-supp}.